Superpedestrian: Copenhagen Wheel

 Bluetooth connectivity enabled riders to personalize their cycling experience from their smartphone.
 A self-diagnostic safety system (VIS) monitored components and proactively responded to events within milliseconds, protecting both rider and Wheel.

 The Copenhagen Wheel is no longer available for sale.

+The company no longer responds to emailed requests for assistance, and login to utilize the wheel via the app no longer functions, stranding purchasers with a non-functioning wheel.

 LINK

 LINK is a shared electric scooter designed, engineered, manufactured and operated by Superpedestrian.

 During prototype road-testing, it was called "the Volvo of e-scooters" for its robust build quality.

 The LINK scooter features an operating system that can be updated wirelessly, over-the-air.
 The second version of the operating system was released in March 2021 and is called "Briggs".

 On board the scooter, VIS runs 1,000 health checks every second during rides and monitors 140 safety-critical conditions.
 VIS also allows the scooter to enforce onboard geofence commands in 0.7s.

 LINK has a 61-mile battery range.

 According to Superpedestrian's VP (EMEA), Haya Verwoord Douidi, the LINK scooter cost $75 million in R&D.